Challenge 19: Archive Container

 Rules

-- The malicious content must be extractable and functional after extraction.
+- The payload must remain extractable and executable after delivery.

 - You may use any standard container/archive format.